cezar-r/wordle_style_guide/README.md

 ```

 ### Static methods
 All private/helper methods should be static and all public methods should be non-static.
-Avoid using this.<variable> as much as possible.
+Avoid using this.{variable} as much as possible.

 ```java
 public class Game {